aiven/devportal/docs/products/flink/howto/manage-flink-tables.rst

 .. important::

     Before performing any operation on a table in a Flink application, you must **stop** the application.
-To stop an application, navigate to the **Applications** fron the left sidebase on your Aiven for Apache Flink® service, select the desired application from the list, and select **Stop Deployment**.
+To stop an application, navigate to the **Applications** from the left sidebar on your Aiven for Apache Flink® service, select the desired application from the list, and select **Stop Deployment**.

 Add new table
 --------------

 Follow these steps add a new table to an application using the `Aiven Console <https://console.aiven.io/>`_ :

 1. Select **Applications** from the left sidebar on your Aiven for Apache Flink service, and select the application to which you want to add a new table.
-Make sure the application deplyment is stopped.
+Make sure the application deployment is stopped.
 2. Select **Create new version**.
 3. On the **Create new version** screen, navigate to the **Add source tables** or **Add sink tables** screen within your application.
 4. Select **Add new table** to add a new table to your application.